Skip to content

 — Glossary · Definition

-What is 3d website?
+What is 3D Website?

 Definition

-3D Website is A 3D website is a website that uses three-dimensional graphics — rendered in real time via WebGL or static via pre-baked imagery — to create interactive, depth-rich experiences that flat 2D pages cannot replicate.
+A 3D website is a website that uses three-dimensional graphics — rendered in real time via WebGL or static via pre-baked imagery — to create interactive, depth-rich experiences that flat 2D pages cannot replicate.

 Also known as: WebGL site, interactive 3D site, immersive website